AFP identifies suspects behind Medibank data breach

-Australian Federal Police Commissioner Reece Kershaw provides a statement to media at the Australian Federal Police (AFP) Headquarters in Canberra, Friday, November 11, 2022.
-Medibank has confirmed details of almost 500,000 health claims have been stolen, along with personal information, after the group hacked into its system last month.
-(AAP Image/Lukas Coch) NO ARCHIVING Source: AAP / LUKAS COCH/AAPIMAGE
+Australian Federal Police Commissioner Reece Kershaw provides a statement to media on the Medibank suspects Source: AAP / LUKAS COCH/AAPIMAGE

 By Lin Evlin, Claire Slattery